Set up producer services

 To enable Packet Mirroring, you need an internal passthrough Network Load Balancer that can serve as a packet mirroring producer.
 The internal passthrough Network Load Balancer must meet the following requirements:

-• The internal passthrough Network Load Balancer and the instances you're mirroring are in the same region.
+• The internal passthrough Network Load Balancer and the instances you're mirroring must be in the same region.

 • The internal passthrough Network Load Balancer's backend service uses a session affinity of NONE (5-tuple hash).